How To Start a Water Refilling Station Business in the Philippines: An Ultimate Guide

 Every business is hard, and a water refilling station business is no exception.
 You don’t have to be very passionate about the idea, but a little interest in the business can go a long way to sustain you during tough times.

-Study the business carefully and evaluate whether this is the right model for you.
-Consider your strengths or skills, your risk appetite, and the amount of money you’re willing to invest.
+Study the business carefully and evaluate whether this is the suitable model for you.
+Consider your strengths or skills, risk appetite, and the amount of money you’re willing to invest.

 Since water is an easy product to market and there are ready buyers everywhere, expect to face stiff competition.
 You should also be ready to put in the work since a water refilling station involves a lot of deliveries.

-When your delivery staff aren’t available or fail to show up at work, you will have to do the tasks yourself lest you disappoint your customers.
+When your delivery staff aren’t available or fail to show up at work, you must do the tasks yourself lest you disappoint your customers.
 As a word of warning, improper lifting of water bottles can lead to hand, back, or arm injuries.
-Therefore, it’s important that you learn how to safely lift a 5-gallon water bottle3.
+Therefore, you must learn how to safely lift a 5-gallon water bottle5.

 2. Learn More About the Business and the Product